dlxarl/skyguard/README.md

 ## 1. General Repository Information

 - Each team receives a **dedicated repository** and an **individual Access Token**.
-- Use your Access Token to perform `push`, `pull`, and manage the code within this repository.
+- Use your Access Token to perform `push`, `pull`, and manage your code.
-- All Access Tokens are valid **until 06:00**, at which point they will be automatically revoked.
+- All Access Tokens are valid **until 06:00**, when they will be automatically revoked.
 - All project work, results, and final code must be stored exclusively in this repository.

 ---